adisa404/react-node-mongodb/my-app/README.md

   # validation on input change

-  same approach as before, but we don't use this.validate, bc this will validate the whole form we want to walidate a single input with this.validateProperty
+  same approach as before, but we don't use this.validate, bc this will validate the whole form we want to validate a single input with this.validateProperty

+  # validation using joi

+  npm i joi-browser

+  define schema object
+  joi terminates validation as soon as it finds an error - this is called abortEarly, so we set it to false